Illinois State University

 2. Serves as a member of the CTE Executive Committee.

-3. Secretary:
+1. Secretary:

 2. Sends agenda to members at least four days in advance of scheduled meetings.

-4. Chairpersons of the five standing committees:
+1. Chairpersons of the four standing committees:

-1. Chair meetings of their respective committees.
+1. Chair meetings of their respective committees and develop agendas.

-2. Report activities of their respective committee.to the CTE on a regular basis.
+2. Report activities of their respective committee to the CTE on a regular basis.

 3. Serve as members of the CTE Executive Committee or designate a committee member to serve.